Visitors from countries considered as ‘high risk’ are now required to pre-book mandatory hotel quarantine in Ireland.

 All arrivals from high risk counties, as well as those who transited through a port or airport in the designated ‘high risk’ state in the 14 days prior to their arrival in Ireland, must enter mandatory hotel quarantine – this is regardless of nationality.
 Those who can not produce a negative PCR test are also required to quarantine in Ireland at a designated hotel.
 High risk countries currently are as follows, but this list is subject to change and will be updated here

-Andorra, Angola, Anguilla, Argentina, Bahrain, Bangladesh, Belgium, Bermuda, Bolivia, Bonaire, Botswana, Brazil, Burundi, Canada, Cape Verde, Chile, Colombia, Democratic Republic of the Congo, Equador, Eswatini, Ethiopia, France, French Guinana, Guyana, Kenya, Kuwait, Lesotho, Luxembourg, Malawi, Mauritius, Moldova, Monaco, Montenegro, Mozambique, Namibia, Nepal, Nigeria, Maldives, Oman, Pakistan, Palestine, Panama, Paraguay, Peru, Philippines, Puerto Rico, Qatar, Rwanda, San Marino, Serbia, Seychelles, Sint Eustatius and Saba, Somalia, South Africa, Suriname, Turkey, Territory of the Wallis and Futuna Islands, Tanzania, United Arab Emirates, Uruguay, USA, Venezuela, Zambia, and Zimbabwe.
+Angola, Anguilla, Argentina, Bahrain, Bangladesh, Bolivia, Bonaire, Botswana, Brazil, Burundi, Canada, Cape Verde, Chile, Colombia, Costa Rica, Democratic Republic of the Congo, Equador, Eswatini, Ethiopia, French Guiana, Guyana, India, Kenya, Lesotho, Malawi, Maldives, Mauritius, Moldova, Monaco, Mozambique, Namibia, Nepal, Maldives, Oman, Pakistan, Panama, Paraguay, Peru, Philippines, Qatar, Rwanda, San Marino, Seychelles, Sint Eustatius and Saba, Somalia, South Africa, Suriname, Turkey, Territory of the Wallis and Futuna Islands, Tanzania, United Arab Emirates, Uruguay, Venezuela, Zambia, and Zimbabwe.

 How much does hotel quarantine in Ireland cost?